 - Instruction takes a single clock cycle to get executed.

-- More number of general-purpose registers.
+- More general-purpose registers.

 - Simple Addressing Modes.

-- Less Data types.
+- Fewer Data types.

-- Pipeline can be achieved.
+- A pipeline can be achieved.

-Characteristic of CISC –
+Characteristics of CISC

 - Complex instruction, hence complex instruction decoding.